Diskmaster/ModernPrecombines/PRP-BUGTRACK.md

 0.60

-- \[U32436\] (-9, -4, CW): 23C285 appears to have strangely left under the ground, with the only evidence of it's existence being the top of a hook.
+- \[U32436\] ~~(-9, -4, CW): 23C285 appears to have strangely left under the ground, with the only evidence of it's existence being the top of a hook.
 Mark for deletion and let UF4OP properly deal with it.
-Thanks to Marvesly for the report.
+Thanks to Marvesly for the report.~~ Merged upstream.
+IPTO will clean it out later.
 - \[U32437\] (1, 1, CW): 15C768 has a missing piece of flooring that's exposed to the ground.
 Add a pair of DecoLobbyA1x1Cor01 refs to cover this up.
 - \[PRP\] (-1, 0, CW): 13FE52 needs brought forward slightly to prevent z-fighting with neighboring buildings.
 - \[PRP\] (2, -4, CW): 17FD2D needs shifted slightly to make umbra happy.